 The Napa Valley Vine Trail: Touring the Valley by Bike

 And there’s no better way to do that than by bicycle.
-Whether you’re traveling solo, as a couple, in a group of friends, or with a passel of kids, you should check out the Napa Valley Vine Trail.
+Whether you’re traveling solo, as a couple, or with a passel of kids, you should check out the Napa Valley Vine Trail.
 The coalition that built it is a local nonprofit that aims to construct a walking/cycling trail system that will connect the entire Napa Valley.
 Upon completion, there will be 47 safe and continuous miles of level, paved, dog-friendly trail stretching from the ferry terminal in Vallejo to Calistoga.

 More than 300 trees have been planted that will eventually shade trail users.
 Interpretive signs call out special areas of interest.
 There are shelters for rest stops with bike racks and bike work stations, maps, and other information.
 And mileage markers indicate your progress.

 At present, the continuous section goes from Kennedy Park in south Napa to the north end of Yountville in the valley’s center.
 Here are some of the things to see and do along the way.

 If you want to do the entire trail, start your ride at Kennedy Park, a public space on the Napa River with softball fields, sand volleyball courts, picnic sites, and a formal garden.